Please wait while the transcript is being prepared...

 My name is Reza Salek.

-I'm from EBI, European Bioinformatics Institute,
+I'm from EBI, The European Bioinformatics Institute,

-part of the European Molecular Biology Lab.
+which is part of the European Molecular Biology Lab.

 from experimental data and we provide services and make these data available.

-where we capture metabolomics experiment.
+where we capture metabolomics experiments.

 obviously, it's a very big and complicated field.

 There are a lot of aspects of it that I will not be able to cover,